linode/docs/docs/platform/billing-and-support/how-linode-billing-works/index.md

 Full specs of each plan can be found on our [pricing page](https://www.linode.com/pricing)

-{{< note >}}
-A large base amount of network transfer is included with all Linode plans, but exceeding that amount can result in a [transfer overage](/docs/platform/billing-and-support/network-transfer-quota/#how-overages-work) charge beyond the monthly cap.
+A large base amount of network transfer is included with all Linode plans, but exceeding that amount can result in a [transfer overage](/docs/platform/billing-and-support/network-transfer-quota/#how-overages-work) charge beyond the monthly cap.s

-Due to the [impending exhaustion of the IPv4 address space](http://en.wikipedia.org/wiki/IPv4_address_exhaustion), Linode requires users to provide technical justification.
-To add another public IP address, please [contact Support](/docs/platform/billing-and-support/support/) with your justification.
+Due to the [impending exhaustion of the IPv4 address space](http://en.wikipedia.org/wiki/IPv4_address_exhaustion), Linode requires users to provide technical justification in order to add extra public IPv4 addresses to an instance.
+If you need access to additional IPv4 addresses, please [contact Support](/docs/platform/billing-and-support/support/) with your justification.

-{{< /note >}}
+## Object Storage

+Review our [Object Storage Pricing and Limitations](/docs/platform/object-storage/pricing-and-limitations/) guide for information on Object Storage pricing and how Object Storage interacts with your account's network transfer pool.

+## Network Transfer

+Review our [Network Transfer Quota](/docs/platform/billing-and-support/network-transfer-quota/) guide for complete information and examples of how Linode bills for network transfer.

 ## If My Linode is Powered Off, Will I Be Billed?